syncfusion-content/windowsforms-docs/WindowsForms/GradientLabel/Overview.md

-> Note: All the other functions of the GradientLabel is the same as the System.Windows.Forms.Label control in the Windows Forms library.
+N> All the other functions of the GradientLabel is the same as the System.Windows.Forms.Label control in the Windows Forms library.